Anthony Mason Jr.

-Anthony Mason Jr. is an American former professional basketball player in the United States and France.
+Anthony G. Mason Jr. (born January 25, 1987) is an American former professional basketball player in the United States and France.
 He is from Memphis, Tennessee.

 Personal life

 Mason's father, Anthony Mason was a basketball player for the New York Knicks.
 Mason currently operates a charity called Family One, Two, Three.
 His brother Antoine, was a standout basketball player at Niagara University.

 Basketball

 Mason, played on the St. John's University Red Storm basketball team.
-He completed his eligibility for the 2009–10 St. John's Red Storm, and he went on to try out with the Miami Heat, before playing for teams such as the Sioux Falls Skyforce and Cholet Basket.
+He completed his eligibility for the 2009–10 St. John's Red Storm, and he went on to try out with the Miami Heat, before playing for teams such as the Sioux Falls Skyforce.
 In the NBDL, he averaged 16.7 points per game.